helensz98/Interactive-Lab-Hub/Lab 5/README.md

     Illumination: camera cannot capture enough details to generalize features in dim light.

-    Angle: the pre-trained model is not suitable for face recognition from different angles and disance.
+    Angle: the pre-trained model is not suitable for face/smile detection from different angles and disance.

     Distance: The facial detection works well even if users are relatively far from the camera, but the smile detection is not so.
 Both fail when users get too
     close.